TryItOnline/cixl/README.md

   return 0;
 }
 ```

-### Modularity
-The core language is split into libraries, and may be custom tailored to any level of functionality from C. This is an ongoing process, but you may get an idea of where it's going by having a look on existing [libs](https://github.com/basic-gongfu/cixl/tree/master/src/cixl/libs).

 ### Safety
 Type checking may be partly disabled for the current scope by calling ```unsafe```, which allows code to run slightly faster.
 New scopes inherit their safety level from the parent scope.
 Calling ```safe``` enables all type checks for the current scope.